813.253.5388 | Info@HydeParkUMC.org |

 31 Days Reading Plan on the Life of Jesus

 Navigate the pathway Jesus paved for us during his life on Earth.
 This 31-day plan features concise passages for individual or group reading, accompanied by thought-provoking questions to deepen your understanding of the Word.
-Follow in His footsteps as you gain a more enriched understanding of the Old Testament and how it applies to how we live our lives today.

 Click here to download a printable version.